Mariology of the saints: Ambrose of Milan

-Saint Ambrose of Milan (339–397), Bishop of Milan and Doctor of the Church, was one of the most influential ecclesiastical figures of the Fourth Century.
+Saint Ambrose of Milan (339–397), Bishop of Milan and Doctor of the Church, was one of the most influential ecclesiastical figures of the fourth century.
 A student of Simplician, the virginity of Mary and her role as Mother of God were central to his views on Mary.
 He portrayed the Mother of God "as devoid off any defect or imperfection, radiant with exceptional greatness and holiness."

 In 390 he defended the doctrine of the perpetual virginity of Mary, rejected by Jovinian.
 He also disputed the teaching of Bonosus of Sardica that Mary had other children after Jesus, citing John 19: 25-26 and arguing that if that were so, Jesus would not have entrusted his mother to John.
 He addressed this further in De Institutione Virginis.

 Augustine of Hippo

 The cultus of Mary was not as strong in North Africa during the time of Augustine (354–430) as compared with that of recent martyrs.
-Augustine died the year before the Council of Ephesus in 431 declared Mary to be the Mother of God, which prompted a more indepth consideration of Mary's role.
+Augustine died the year before the Council of Ephesus in 431 declared Mary to be the Mother of God, which prompted a more in-depth consideration of Mary's role.
 He did not develop an independent Mariology, but his statements on Mary surpass in number and depth those of other early writers.
 His main themes are discussed in De santa virginitate (“On holy virginity”), where he explains that, like the church, Mary is both virgin and mother, both physically and spiritually.